yifei99/SAL-Cryptopulse/README.md

 OR
 python -m cryptopulse.batch_processor

-📊 Results
+## 📊 Results
 All results are saved in the results/cryptopulse_results directory.

-💡 Contributing
+## 💡 Contributing
-Feel free to use thi research work.
+Feel free to use this work for your reaserch.
 Let’s build a smarter CryptoPulse together!

-📝 Citation
+## 📝 Citation
 @article{salcryptopulse2024,
   author = {Amit Kumar and Dr. Taoran Ji}, title = {CryptoPulse: Short-Term Cryptocurrency Forecasting with Dual-Prediction and Cross-Correlated Market Indicators},